Museum staff can help you incorporate objects from the collections into teaching, either in the museum or in your classroom.

 Take advantage of all the Beneski Museum has to offer by making it part of your college experience.

-Are you a first- or second-year Amherst College (AC) student who would like to spend this summer on campus working closely with Beneski Museum professional staff to explore your interest in Natural History Collections and Science Communication?
+Are you a first- or second-year Amherst College (AC) student who would like to spend your summer on campus working closely with Beneski Museum professional staff to explore your interest in Natural History Collections and Science Communication?
 A summer internship may be perfect for you!
-A limited number of internships for AC students in the classes of 2021 and 2022 will be awarded.
-The program runs for 8 -14 weeks beginning as soon as May 19, 2019.
-First consideration shall be given to applications received by Friday, March 1, 2019 (11:59PM).
+Each summer a limited number of internships for first and second year AC students will be awarded.
+The program runs for 8 weeks beginning second week of June.
+Applications normally open the start of the spring semester.
+First consideration shall be given to applications received by Friday, March 1st each year.

 Under the supervision of members of the museum staff, summer interns will gain experience operating a science museum, assisting with educational programming, and caring for museum collections.
 Aside from docent duties, other projects within the museum will be available as listed below.